sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointCcAu/index.md

                    evaluated (A numeric vector of dimension sys.state_dim) safety_tube  - Collection of (potentially time-varying) safe sets that define the safe states (Tube object)
-    options      - Collection of user-specified options for 'chance-affine' (Matlab struct created using SReachPointOptions)
+    options      - Collection of user-specified options for 'chance-affine-uni' (Matlab struct created using SReachPointOptions)

   Outputs: